-Consider asking each each leader and staff member to write a brief bio to place underneath their picture.
-The bios should allow their personalities shine through.
+Consider asking each leader and staff member to write a brief bio to place underneath their picture.
+The bios should allow their personalities to shine through.
 Present them as the unique individuals they are.
 You want members and visitors to feel very comfortable contacting them.

 Provide information for parents